Setting up bridge.

 With more available on the extension store!

-You can either create your own extensions or download extensions made by others from the extension store.
+You can either create your own extensions or download extensions made by other creators from the extension store.
 This can be found by clicking the Extensions button on the sidebar.
-From here you can download from a collection of extensions to modify your experience with bridge.
+From here you can download from a collection of extensions to modify and enhance your experience with bridge.

 - Learn more about creating addons in the Unofficial Bedrock Wiki